baijum/dbmigrate/README.md

 ## Use

-In your app code, import dbmigrate package:
+In your app code, import `pgmigration` package:
 ```golang
 import (
     "log"